Introduction

 Depending on your requirements, you might want to consider the following list of potential shortcomings:

-- SEO: The (web-) client is a SPA that is rendered in the browser (so no SSR).
+- SEO: The web client is a SPA that is rendered in the browser (no SSR).
 As a result, visibility to search engines is somewhat limited.